aathn/mvk18/docs/source/tests.rst

     Test is passed when we can observe the camera software (FFmpeg) processes the camera input and outputs a visible stream to our web server.

-.. test:: Parsing test
+.. test:: Basic airplane parsing
     :id: TEST_4
     :tags: unittest
     :status: passing

-    A python class (ParserTests) testing all sorts of parsing from JSON to Python dicts:
-    Parsing of single airplanes data, several airplanes data and of skysense position data.
+    A set of unit tests testing the basic parsing functionality from JSON to Python dicts: Parsing of empty files, files with a single airplane, and files with several airplanes.

+.. test:: Own position parsing
+    :id: TEST_8
+    :tags: unittest
+    :status: passing

+    A unit test ensuring that the software is able to parse its own position correctly from a file.

+.. test:: Continuous updating of camera airplanes
+    :id: TEST_9
+    :tags: unittest
+    :status: passing

+    A unit test ensuring that the parsing functionality can be continuously executed in a separate thread, keeping the camera's airplane positions updated.

-.. test:: Extrapolation of airplane coords test
+.. test:: Extrapolation of airplane coordinates
     :id: TEST_5
     :tags: unittest
     :status: passing

-    A python class (AirplaneTests) testing if the extrapolation of airplane coords returns expected coords when time changes.
-    Passed when asserted values are same as actual values.
+    A unit test testing that the extrapolation of airplane coordinates is exact for an airplane following a linear trajectory.
+Passed when extrapolated function values are same as original function values.

-.. test:: Conversion from GPS-coordinates to euclidian coordinates test
+.. test:: Conversion from GPS-coordinates to ECEF
     :id: TEST_6
     :tags: unittest
     :status: passing

-    A python class (CoordTests) with several tests: testing if euclidian x, y, z are converted correctly from GPS-coordinates, testing if the correct camera direction is returned.
+    A set of unit tests ensuring that the first step of conversion from GPS coordinates to relative coordinate works correctly.
+In this first step, GPS coordinates are converted to earth-centerd, earth-fixed (ECEF) cartesian coordinates.
+Tests that values are converted correctly for a wide range of inputs.

+.. test:: Conversion from GPS-coordinates to relative positions
+    :id: TEST_10
+    :tags: unittest
+    :status: passing

+    A set of unit tests testing the entire process of converting GPS coordinates to relative positions.
+Tests that values are converted to their corresponding relative camera positions (azimuth, vertical angle, distance) for a wide range of values.

+.. test:: Main functionality
+    :id: TEST_7
+    :tags: manual
+    :status: passing

+    A program simulating an airplane passing overhead, testing that the camera follows and streams it, verifying that all main pieces of functionality work and communicate correctly.

+.. test:: Configurable view tests
+    :id: TEST_11
+    :tags: unittest
+    :status: passing

+    A suite of unit tests testing that planes inside or outside the specified view range are identified as such.

+.. test:: Camera class tests
+    :id: TEST_12
+    :tags: unittest
+    :status: passing

+    A suite of unit tests making sure that coordinate conversion functions and camera view configuration are correctly incorporated into the object oriented Camera class.

 .. needtable::
     :types: test
-    :columns: title;status;incoming;tags
+    :columns: id;title;status;incoming;tags